 We conclude that effective tax policy must account for the behavioral response of not just consumers but also firms -- a theoretical point made by Musgrave (1959), Bishop (1968), Buchanan (1969), and Atkinson & Stiglitz (1980, 2015) but ignored in the existing public economics literature.
 Our work highlights the empirical relevance of their conclusions since perfectly competitive markets are rare in practice.

 I am an Assistant Professor of economics at the University of Notre Dame.
 My research addresses the pricing and innovation decisions of firms, particularly in relation to changes in government tax, trade, and innovation policy.
 I do so by combining detailed data with economic models to answer important economic questions with an eye towards better understanding firm incentives and ultimately the impact on consumers.
-Using this approach, I am able to make empirical contributions to long-standing questions in the fields of industrial organization, international trade, and public finance.
+Using this approach, I am able to make empirical contributions to long-standing questions in the fields of industrial organization, marketing, public finance, and international trade.